-The last few years for IT Directors have been a dramatic shift.
+The last few years have been a dramatic shift for IT Directors.
 Not so long ago all software purchasing was the IT department’s role.
-Today, it’s so easy for any team lead to do research on their own and get demo.
+Today, it’s so easy for any team lead to do research on their own and get a demo.
 The team lead has access and starts using the software before the IT department even gets a chance to look at it.
 And that’s a big problem for a number of reasons.

-Your sales teams use Salesforce, your marketing teams use Hubspot, your Sales and Marketing Opps use Trello for project management.
-Each department also has their own laundry list of apps (accounting uses Quickbooks) and the whole of the company may have both Microsoft Office and Google Docs.
+Your sales teams use Salesforce, your marketing teams use Hubspot, and your Sales and Marketing Opps use Trello for project management.
+Each department also has their own laundry list of apps, and the whole company may have both Microsoft Office and Google Docs.
 The biggest challenge with all these SaaS apps is integration.

-“One of the problems with proliferation with cloud application is you have all these apps that don’t talk to each other,” McCharen said.
+“One of the problems with the proliferation of cloud applications is that you have all these apps that don’t talk to each other,” McCharen said.

 I would have thought that cloud-based software would be like winning the lottery for IT departments.
 Think about it.
-No hardware updates, OS updates, fewer backup issues.
-That leaves plenty of time to focus on users more, right?
+No hardware or OS updates, fewer backup issues.
+That leaves plenty of time to focus on users, right?
 Wrong.

-Picking a sales enablement solution with SSO (single sign-on) capabilities can help your IT Director with user management and improve security.
+Want to help keep your IT Director from being buried?
+Pick a sales enablement platform with SSO (single sign-on) capabilities to help your IT Director with user management and improve security.

 3. Control Limitations

-Another big challenge with hosted software is there are many limitations in terms of control.
-For example IT departments don’t have as much control when it comes to where hosted applications are stored.
-Though it is less common, some apps are required to be stored on site or within the companies hosted server.
+Another big challenge with hosted software is that there are many limitations in terms of control.
+For example, IT departments don’t have as much control when it comes to where hosted applications are stored.
+Though it is less common, some apps must be stored onsite or within the company’s hosted server.
 That’s pretty hard to achieve when the sales and marketing team leads select and purchase a hosted app without discussing it with IT.

 “Your IT department’s job is to make sure data is protected,” McCharen said.
 “That’s very difficult to do when it’s controlled by someone else.”

 Limited control on location of the data and how often it can be backed up is a huge concern.
-Enterprise versions of the software you are evaluating may give you’re IT the control they need.
+Enterprise versions of the software you are evaluating may give your IT Director the control they need.

 There are a few non-technical considerations IT Directors are also pondering.